FAAMT/RAMS/README.md

 ## About This Project

 <p align="justified">
 This project is on building a rudimentary obstacle avoidance system using a SparkFun Redboard and the Arduino IDE.
 The reason I started this project was my interest in unmanned ground vehicles (UGV).
 I wanted to get some experience in developing UGV systems and chose to build an obstacle avoidance robot.
 His name is RAMS... which doesn't stand for anything meaningful :sweat_smile:.
 My roommate coined the name and it just kind of stuck.
-Anyways, I'm making this repository public for to remember this little guy.
+Anyways, I'm making this repository public to remember this little guy.
 He was a simple creature but meant the world to me.
 </p>

 ## RAMS Demo